 So, I know what to expect, but what criteria do I need to meet to join Spotlight?

-Spotlight is for professional performers, so to become a member you need to have either formal drama training to graduate level, or have had speaking roles in at least four professional productions (in either television, film or theatre).
+Spotlight is for professional performers, so to become a member you need to have either formal drama training to graduate level, or have had speaking roles in at least four professional productions (in either television, film, qualifying short films or theatre).
 You’ll be asked to provide evidence of your training and/or acting experience as part of your application.
 If you're struggling, here are some great tips to help you on your way.

 What counts as a professional credit?

-A professional credit is a paid speaking role in a film, television or theatre production.
-This does not include short films, student productions, commercials, music videos, promotional videos or corporate videos.
+A professional credit is a paid speaking role in a film, television, theatre production or qualifying short films.
+This does not include, student productions, commercials, music videos, promotional videos or corporate videos.